Who We Are

 What We've Done

 Each year we select a Georgia based tax exempt shelter to receive the donation of gift cards.
 In 2012 and 2013, we selected The Garden, owned and operated by 7 Bridges to Recovery.
 In 2014 through 2017 we selected Nicholas House.
-Though we have not yet received external funding, we have donated nearly $4,000 in gift cards as well as facilitated over $3,000 in cash donations to shelter partners.
+Though we have not yet received external funding, we have donated over $4,000 in gift cards as well as facilitated nearly $3,000 in cash donations to shelter partners.

 Desires of the Heart